EmperorJia/LynnReal-Omni/README.md

 </p>

 > [!IMPORTANT]
 > **This repository is an early beta and still has known limitations and unfinished features.
 Bugs, compatibility issues and inconsistent generation quality may remain.
-Thank you for your patience and understanding as we continue improving it.**
+Thank you for your patience and understanding as we continue improving it.
+We plan to release the training code, part of the training data, and a more efficient dit in the future.**

 ## Overview